Jaeyun-Song/AM3-MAML/README.md

 # AM3-MAML
-MAML with the initialization induced by word embedding
+MAML with the initialization induced by word embeddings.

 Our code is based on https://github.com/sungyubkim/GBML